JhonathanOrtiz/HaarCascade-FaceFilter/README.md

 Haar Cascade step by step here: http://www.willberger.org/cascade-haar-explained/

-This is an algorithm after Deep Learning Maybe it isn't the best but to task is a solution.
+This is an algorithm after Deep Learning Maybe it isn't the best but to simple tasks is a solution.
 OpenCV libray has a CascadeClassifier moudule and has too xml file to detect eyes, faces, smiles, body...
 We will use this library to this project.

 Initialize CascadeClassifier with: